Meta Drops $14.8B on Scale AI: A Wake-Up Call for Anyone Still Dismissing Web3 AI as Pure Hype

 Conclusion

-Meta is acquiring data with capital.
+Meta is accumulating data with money.

-Web3 is acquiring data with incentive design.
+Web3 is accumulating data with incentive design.

-The next AI battle isn't about who's more powerful — it's about who's more fair.
+The next AI battle isn't about who's more powerful.
+It's about who's more fair.